 I’m so excited to be sharing this fabulous recipe for white chocolate and cranberry cookies with you.
 I’d been wanting to get a cookie recipe on my site for a while now, and last week I finally went on the hunt for THE recipe that I felt would work well in gluten free format.
 Well I can tell you, I hit gold when I picked out this white chocolate cookie recipe from Sweetest menu.

-I’ve made plenty of large savoury gluten free pies and quiches but thought it would be nice change to have a go at making some cute little ones.
-The perfect thing to grab from a buffet table or to savour with a nice ice-cold glass of fizz!
+Whilst I’ve made lots of large savoury gluten free pies and quiches, I thought it would make a nice change to have a go at making some small individual ones.
+The perfect snack to grab from a buffet table or to savour with a nice ice-cold glass of fizz!

 I’m delighted to share this recipe for gluten free YUM YUM cake with you (the name alone makes me happy!).
 The original recipe for this gorgeous cake came from a little recipe book that belonged to my grandma.
 It’s one of those books that happened, thanks to various people kindly contributing their favourite recipes.
 I love this idea!
 And there really are some smashing recipes in the book.
 I will of course be sharing more of them with you over time, but for today, I’m going with the one my grandma contributed…which is YUM YUM cake!

 Had a little bash at making a gluten free steamed jam sponge pudding the other day and was absolutely over the moon with how well it turned out.
 The sponge was perfectly light and compared fabulously to the ‘gluten filled’ steamed puddings I’d enjoyed many years ago.